strongbox/strongbox-docs/docs/developer-guide/ide-setup/eclipse.md

 ## Set up Eclipse workspace

-### Create empty workspace
+### Disable Welcome screen
-You should create an empty workspace - this is the default behavior when you first start Eclipse.
+You should already have created an empty workspace - this is the default behavior when you first start Eclipse.
 Just make sure you untick the "Always show Welcome at start up" checkbox before closing the Welcome screen to see the usual perspective on startup.
 ![Welcome X | V Always show Welcome at start up][Hide Welcome]

 ### Import Maven project